 - loneliness and isolation.

+Although alcohol abuse is a problem for people of all ages, it is more likely to go unrecognised among older people.
 Reasons for alcohol abuse in older age include bereavement and other losses, loneliness, physical ill health, disability and pain, loss of independence, boredom and depression, which is also linked to the other factors.
 Retirement may also provide more opportunities for drinking too much.